 Relic Wines was started by Michael Hirby & Schatzi Throckmorton.
 Michael has an interesting story of how he ended up working as a winemaker in Napa.
 He was in school at Colorado College (where he eventually graduated with a degree in Philosophy) when he found out one of his classmates owned a restaurant, interestingly named Primativo.
-With a restaurant name like that they are sure to have a nice wine list and Michael ended up working as the sommelier and gaining valuable insights and tasting knowledge of Domestic and International wines.
+With a restaurant name like that they were sure to have a nice wine list and Michael ended up working as their sommelier and gaining valuable insights and tasting knowledge of domestic and international wines.
 He eventually moved to France to take a job at a winery but just before he was to start he was informed there was no job available.
 Not exactly the kind of news you want to hear when you are already invested in taking a position overseas.

-He stayed in France longer and eventually found his was back to the USA and to Napa.
-He arrived in the area without knowing anyone, having housing lined up or having a job and fortunately found Behrens & Hitchcock Winery high on Spring Mountain.
-He served as their assistant winemaker learning valuable wine making information from owner Les Behrens and then branched out on his own.
+Mike stayed in France longer and eventually found his was back to the USA and to Napa.
+He arrived in the Napa Valley without knowing anyone, having housing lined up or a job but fortunately discovered Behrens & Hitchcock Winery high on Spring Mountain.
+During his time there, he served as their assistant winemaker learning valuable wine making information from owner Les Behrens before branching out on his own.
 Later he became winemaker at Realm Cellars.
 Besides running Relic he is also winemaker for several other boutique wineries.
-Schatzi also moved to Napa after college on the spur of the moment and now is the General Manager for Behrens & Hitchcock & Erna Schein.

-Note the name of this winery and its connotation.
+Note the name of the winery and its connotation.
 One of the common meanings of the word “relic” is a historical association with something in the past.
 Relic Wine’s philosophy is tied into how wine has been made for many years and the images on their labels reflect this history.
 Depending on the wine, racking (siphoning the wine off the lees) is kept to a minimum and contact is made with the wine during the aging only when necessary.
-Out of 500+ commercial Napa wine producers that we have visited and tasted with to date Relic is the first one to mention to us that they crush grapes by foot stomping (the original method).
-Don’t worry everything is well sanitized before hand!
+Out of 980+ commercial Napa wine producers that we have visited and tasted with to date Relic was the first one to mention to us that they crush grapes by foot stomping (the original method).
+Don’t worry, everything is well sanitized before hand.
 A number of small wineries in Spain & Portugal and other parts of Europe still use this method as their primary means of crushing the fruit.

 Relic sources fruit from a variety of unique and sometimes historical vineyard sites within Napa County as well as from Sonoma County County.
 For some years, Relic was sourcing from the Alder Springs Vineyard in Mendocino County to the north.
-Many wineries in Napa of course source their Pinot from the Carneros region or maybe the Sonoma Coast or Russian River in Sonoma county but the Pinot Noir from Alder Springs has its own unique characteristics.
+Many wineries in Napa of course source their Pinot Noir from the Carneros region or maybe the Sonoma Coast or Russian River in Sonoma county but the Pinot Noir from Alder Springs has its own unique characteristics.
 First of all its grown at elevation with steep hillsides and several differing soil types (the vineyards grow up to 2700 feet) – try finding that elevation in Napa County and you will come up empty.
-Pretty cola / cherry flavors are often representative of Pinots from this region.
+Pretty cola / cherry flavors are often representative of Pinot Noirs from this region.
 It is a fairly popular vineyard for select wineries and locally Patz & Hall & Behrens & Hitchcock have used fruit from the Alder Springs Vineyard.
-We had a chance to taste many of the component barrels that would form the final blends for their Pinot Noirs, the Syrah and Cabernet Sauvignon.

 Following the theme of the winery name, their predominately Cabernet Sauvignon blend is named Artefact.
 This wine is generally dark in color with excellent aromatics.
 We tried the 2006 hillside grown Richard Perry Vineyard Syrah.
-Certainly its robust color has something to do with the 30% Petit Verdot – 10% of Syrah is part of this blend.
+Certainly its robust color has something to do with the 30% Petit Verdot – 10% of Syrah is also a part of this blend.
 This is a big wine, dark in color and rich in flavor.
-There are nice exotic pleasing aromas on the nose including violet, black cherry and hints of dark chocolate.
+There are exotic and pleasing aromas on the nose including violets, black cherry and hints of dark chocolate.
 The Syrah for this wine was not at the peak of its ripeness curve when it was picked which in part helps contribute to the more elegant nose rather than a fruit dominated bouquet.
 The fruit follows right onto the palate and finishes with moderate and well structured tannins.
-Unfortunately this is the last vintage from this remarkable vineyard, but Mike has many contacts within the Napa wine scene and has and will locate high quality vineyards for future vintages.
+Unfortunately this was the last vintage from this remarkable vineyard, but Mike has many contacts within the Napa wine scene and continues to locate premium vineyard sites for future vintages.